-Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Strengths-based
+Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavior Therapy (DBT), Interpersonal Psychotherapy, Motivational Interviewing, Strengths-based

 My approach to therapy relies on the premise of collaboration and trust to begin with a strong therapeutic alliance.
 I find it essential to engage in a non-judgmental approach using a curious stance and socratic dialog to elicit elaboration of salient issues, as new insights are uncovered.

 My approach aims to enhance awareness of various processes relevant to variables that influence thoughts, emotions, and behavior.
 As specific content is examined without being stuck in it, learning happens from the actual process.
 Likewise, psycho-education is a key component of my approach, as new insights and skills are learned, practiced, and honed to produce the desired change.

 Training - DBT treatment, including DBT for substance use disorder

 Internship - Imperial County Behavioral Health Anxiety and Depression Clinic

 I love spending time with my family, cooking for them, watching movies, riding bike, going to the gym, reading and learning new things.

 Man's Search for Meaning, as I feel that I gain new insights or learn new perspectives when I read it again.